All young people are welcome to participate in our monthly meetings and field trips.

 We are pleased to see the formation of the UPEI Field Naturalists Society – “A society created to connect, organize and involve UPEI students interested in the natural history of Prince Edward Island.”
 Check out their Facebook page.

-First Ever Christmas Bird Count for Kids
+Christmas Bird Count For Kids 2018

 What to wear: very warm boots and clothing, and binoculars if you have them; we will also have some at hand.